-HRAs that accept an allocation of EHVs are required to enter into a Memorandum of Understanding (MOU) with the Continuum of Care (CoC) to establish a partnership for the administration of EHVs.
+HRAs that accept an allocation of EHVs must work with community partners to determine the best use and targeting for EHVs along with other resources available in the community.
+HRAs are required to enter into a Memorandum of Understanding (MOU) with the Continuum of Care (CoC) to establish a partnership for the administration of EHVs.